FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ### Edge analysis

 In case of an edge, which is an arbitrary curve, it\'s most likely you want to do a discretization.
 In FreeCAD the edges are parametrized by their lengths.
-That means you can walk an edge/curve by its length   *
+That means you can walk an edge/curve by its length:

 ```python